dani-media/node-lambda-api-layer/README.md

-# Project Title

-AWS Lambda API Layer for GAdventures API on Serverless & Node.js
+# AWS Lambda API Layer on Serverless & Node.js (using GAdventures API)

-## Getting Started

 ![Alt text](./docs/Serverless Lambda Draw.io.svg)
 <img src="./docs/Serverless Lambda Draw.io.svg">

+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.